Igglybuff/awesome-piracy/readme.md

 - [2160p BluRay Remux List](https://docs.google.com/spreadsheets/d/1qU8E0JT9JQk_BaBCxZS79tn7YmUyY4XBEpHPm3j16jI/edit#gid=1007191598) Complete list of all available 2160p remuxes
 - [Flox](https://github.com/devfake/flox) Flox is a self-hosted movie, series and nime watch list.
 - [TVmaze](https://www.tvmaze.com/) TVmaze is a community of TV lovers and dedicated contributors that discuss and help maintain TV information on the web.
+- [JustWatch](https://www.justwatch.com/) On JustWatch you are able to find out where to watch your favorite movies & TV series

 ## Dashboards and Homepages
 - [Muximux](https://github.com/mescon/Muximux) A lightweight way to manage your HTPC